monsieurBastian/b-web/README.md

 Create a basic html page

--> Add Gatsby
+Add Gatsby (from scratch)

-Make it a blog
+Add styles (Started with Bulma, ended with Chakra)

-Add styles
+-> Make it a blog

 Add a CMS (drupal)